robotology/icub-gazebo-grasping-sandbox/docs/README.md

 selected and presented to the robot.

-The second object gets simply removed from the simulated world in order to spare computations from the physics engine standpoint.
-In fact, as it turns out evident while running the sandbox, Gazebo is pretty much demanding so that the resources made available from within the Gitpod workspace are not sufficient to let the simulation proceed smoothly.
-You may consider getting around this limitations by [running the sandbox locally on your PC][5].
+The second object gets simply removed from the simulated world in order to spare computations from the standpoint of the physics engine.
+In fact, as it turns out evident while running the sandbox, Gazebo is pretty demanding so that the resources made available from within the Gitpod workspace are not sufficient to let the simulation flow smoothly.
+You may consider getting around these limitations by [running the sandbox locally on your PC][5].

 A couple of considerations: